Full Repairing & Insuring Lease – What does it mean?

 If defects are identified, but will not cause an immediate issue or lead to further deterioration, then these can be excluded from the tenant’s repairing liability by a “Schedule of Condition”.
 This is a photographic record of the condition at the start of the lease, enabling the tenant to return the premises in no worse state than as evidenced by the schedule.

 If there is a service charge, try and cap the amount or exclude improvements, or payments into sinking funds especially with a short term lease as money paid into a sinking fund cannot normally be reclaimed at the end of the lease.

 You should also consider the wording of the lease to ensure no onerous words creep in, such as a requirement to’ rebuild’ or keep in ‘good condition’ and, for example, ensure that the lease provides that you are not liable for damage covered by an insured risk, or “inherent or latent defects”.

-In appropriate cases, rather than accept a FRI lease you can try and obtain a lease which has internal repairing liability only.
+In appropriate cases, rather than accept a FRI lease, you can try and obtain a lease that has internal repairing liability only.

 These are just some of the things which you can do to try and avoid potentially extremely expensive liabilities for repairs to the landlord’s building.Commercial Property, George Ide